-The BEST type of LEADERSHIP for a CrossFit Coach
+The best type of leadership for a CrossFit coach

 What types of leadership are there?

 If there’s a million ways to define leadership, there’s a million ways to categorize them.
 For the purpose of this article, I’ll consider two types of leadership: the leader focused on emotions and the leader focused on task.
 The former would be the one that is able to identify emotional and collective emotions that surface in a group setting.
-This leader intends to build affective bonds between the members because, as we learned in the previous article, it enhances performance.
+This leader intends to build affective bonds between the members because, as we learned in the previous article, it enhances performances.

 Why should a coach be a leader?